For every CRM success story, there’s a complete and utter failure.

 3. No training and no support.

 Proper training is the secret sauce to CRM implementation. [tweet this!]
 Sales reps shouldn’t be expected to use any customer relationship management system without a structured onboarding period where every rep is guided through the CRM’s most important features.

 Unfortunately, this rarely happens.
 Instead, sales managers hand off the CRM to their teams with little formalized instruction.
 Sales reps might be taught the basics during the initial rollout, but new hires often don’t get the same onboarding attention, and if they run into roadblocks along the way, it’s up to them to find a solution.

-For a CRM to have a fighting chance at being fully adopted by a sales team, it has to provide free customer support, with a team of in-house experts who can offer guidance and answer technical questions by phone, email, or live chat.
+For a CRM to have a fighting chance at being fully adopted by a sales team, it has to provide free customer support, with a team of in-house experts who can offer guidance and answer technical questions by live chat or email.
 But with some sales platforms, ongoing support is a paid add-on that isn’t available to the users who need it most—which leads to a mass exodus of frustrated sales reps fleeing their CRM.

 These days, mobile accessibility is non-negotiable.
 Sales reps who can pull up client contacts on the road and stay notified about ongoing deals have a huge advantage over those who can’t.
 If sales reps have no way to update their sales contacts when they’re on the road, scribbling notes into legal pads and email drafts is their best option.

 And the odds of those notes being accurately entered into their company’s CRM when they make it back to home base?
 Not great, Bob.
 CRM systems that only work at the office tend to get dropped like cheap suits. [tweet this!]

 CRM software is intended to make sales reps’ lives easier by automating manual data entry and providing convenient access to customer contacts.
 If a CRM can’t do that well, it’s worthless.